vimmoos/nlp/README.md

 * **`hyper.py`** Defines the `HyperRelatedness` dataclass to store experiment-related hyperparameters.
 * **`__main__`** The main script where you configure experiments and launch training/evaluation routines.

+## Configurations
+In the `conf` folder the different configurations for the experiments are present

 ## Getting Started